 - Have a sturdy well-built tripod for star photography as you will be dealing with long exposures and sometimes under cold and windy conditions.
 Any small camera shake can ruin your image.

 - If you can use weather sealed camera and lens, the better as it can withstand the cold and moist weather conditions.

-- You need a camera that has manual mode functionality so that you can have more creative control while adjusting the iso, aperture and shutter speed manually.
+- You need a camera that has manual mode functionality and can shoot in bulb mode, so that you can have more creative control while adjusting the iso, aperture, and shutter speed manually.
 It also needs to respond well in low light and high iso and be capable of shooting raw.

 - You need a fast and wide-angle lens with focal lengths between 14mm to 24mm and an aperture of at least f/2.8 so you can capture a wide scene of the foreground and the sky and shoot at lower iso values as the f/2.8 aperture will let in more light into the lens.

 - For those beginning with a kit lens, you should not be put off by the kit lens as it is good for a start.
 Try at iso 1600 and depending on what your camera records, you can step up the iso.

 - You need to use the manual focus functionality of the lens as you do not want to lose focus each time you take a shot.